kircherlab/ReMM/Snakemake/Readme.md

 - input: files that serve as input for  rules (raw feature files, variants)
 - output: computed files - output of rules (VCF feature files, training sets, predictions)

-Some directories contain more detailed information on files contained.
+Some directories contain README files with more detailed information on the content of folders.

 ### Adding or removing features

 The first step of the workflow is to download the raw feature data.
-If you do not want to change any features and stick with the 26 features (list can be found in XX), you do need to take any actions.
+If you do not want to change any features and stick with the 26 features, you do need to take any actions.
 If you want to add or remove features, you should first take look at the file *config/featuresConfig38.json*.
 Here, each feature has a entry with following specifications:

 ```
  "feature name": {